danielsnick3/linked-blog-starter-md/Random notes to be sorted.md

 A group of clerics called the A-Men

 Someone who does terrible things to go to hell when they die to make hell a better place

+K’chiga a sentient car from xenethals experiments referencing the movie cars